About the Tamil Nadu Urban Sanitation Support Programme (TNUSSP)

 The search will remain open until the position is filled.

-This position is based in Bengaluru and may entail travel to other locations in India.
+This position is based in Chennai with frequent travel to other districts in Tamil Nadu, and may entail travel to other locations in India as well.

 Review and Assessment